-“The Connector enhances the visibility of free and subsidized workforce services that are available to employers in Cook County,” Petrie said.
+“The Connector enhances the visibility of free and subsidized workforce services that are available to employers in Cook County,” Houchin said.
 “Many employers are facing challenges in recruiting talent, and there are free programs that are available to help.
 This directory has been built by employers for employers, and it can help solve their talent challenges.”

 The new tool is completely free for users and already contains nearly 200 free and subsidized services.

 Talent Solutions Connector, an online directory of free and subsidized programs that solve employer talent challenges while prioritizing diversity and inclusion, was developed through a partnership of the Cook County Bureau of Economic Development, The Chicagoland Workforce Funder Alliance, and Origami Works Foundation.
 The foundation launched in 2019 to help Chicagoland's most impoverished citizens overcome barriers to earning a living, while removing obstacles to employment and making opportunities more visible.